 Overall, the trip was incredibly successful, and we gained valuable data about all aspects of the community and its water system.
 After seeing firsthand the current water system–a pump which pumps water up a hill to a cistern and then down to the community–it is clear that many changes must be made to the water purification system for the water it supplies to be drinkable.
 Despite these challenges, however, we feel that our bonds with the community and the municipal government are strong enough that EWB, Ceiba, and Tabuga will be able to work together to surmount these challenges efficiently.

 The EWB-Ecuador team submitted the 502 chapter proposal and is waiting to hear back from EWB-USA.
 In the meantime, we are preparing to travel to Tabuga in August of this year.
-Our travel team will be collaborating over the summer to prepare to assess the site for the water project we will implement next August.
+Our travel team will be collaborating over the summer to prepare to assess the site for the water project to be implemented next August.
 On our trip, we hope to collect extensive data on the water quality and current water distribution system, as well as begin to foster a strong relationship with the community.

-Currently, the EWB-Ecuador team is just finishing up the 501 and 502 documentation–we will be submitting our documentation by March 31.
+Currently, the EWB-Ecuador team is just finishing up the 501 and 502 documentation, which we will be submitting by March 31st.
 Looking ahead, we are beginning to research the topography of the area, different potable water system designs, and the community itself.
 We are also brainstorming methods of gauging the community’s needs and wants more accurately, given the language barrier and their low rates of literacy.